SEND Acronyms Decoded: Every Abbreviation Teachers NeedSEND Acronyms Decoded: Every Abbreviation Teachers Need - educational concept illustration

 For example, if a Year 2 learner struggles with pencil grip and letter formation, the right professional is an OT, not a SALT.
 If a Year 6 learner won't speak in class but speaks freely at home, refer them to a SALT with selective mutism expertise, not an EP.

 Educational psychologists assess learning abilities and needs.
-They also identify learning barriers and emotional challenges.
-Psychologists get involved during EHCA processes and complex cases.
-They help when school interventions show limited progress (Smith, 2023; Jones, 2024).
+They also identify barriers to learning and emotional challenges.
+Psychologists get involved in EHCA processes and complex cases.
+They help when support in school has led to limited progress (DfE, 2015).

 NHS services diagnose and treat mental health.
 They help learners with anxiety and depression.
 Services also address self-harm and eating disorders.
 They assess for ADHD and autism (APA, 2013; NICE, 2023).